 The original Nutritional Facts labels—now more than 20 years old—have been tweaked to mirror current scientific research, links between diet and disease, the public’s input and updated dietary recommendations.
 It’s about time!

 Here’s a closer look at changes on food labels.

 Serving Sizes Are More Realistic

 This is good news for anyone who has been shocked to see a serving size was 10 chips after devouring a whole bag of Lay’s.
 Now, serving sizes are displayed in a bolder, larger font and reflect how people really eat.
 For example, ice cream servings that were previously marked as 1/2 cup have grown to 2/3 cup.
 If per-package servings fall between one and two (like a 20-ounce soda or a 15-ounce can of soup, likely to be consumed by a single person in one sitting), the package will be labeled as one serving.

 Added Sugars Are on the Label

-“Added” sugar grams now appear on new food labels beneath “Total Carbohydrates” and “Total Sugars.”
-This change is based on scientific data: When added sugars make up more than 10 percent of your daily recommended calories, you can’t meet your nutritional needs within the recommended calorie limits.
+“Added Sugars” now appear on new food labels beneath “Total Carbohydrates” and “Total Sugars.”
+This change is based on scientific data: When added sugars make up more than 10% of your daily recommended calories, you can’t meet your nutritional needs within the recommended calorie limits.

-Sure to be a very interesting (and quick!) read, the new food labels will help all of us make better-informed choices when selecting packaged foods and beverages.
+The new food labels should help all of us make better-informed choices when selecting packaged foods and beverages.
 The information on these new labels—based on scientific evidence as well as how we Americans really eat—may set us all on a healthier eating path.